Bits and pieces

 You can find plenty more going through the old books or with a quick internet search.

 For those asking, I'm going to skip the word 'berk'.
-Referring to everyone with the C-word constantly gets a lot dull a little quickly.
+Referring to everyone with the C-word constantly gets annoying very quickly.

 Basher - A neutral expression when talking to someone.